sfc-gh-obielov/sfguide-aviation-ops-intelligence/README.md

 After execution completes (~5-10 minutes):
 - Check task status in the Installer app
 - Wait for initial data ingestion (1-2 minutes for first ADS-B points)
-- Historical backfill runs daily at 2 AM UTC (or on-demand via procedures)

 ### 3. Open the Dashboard

-1. Open the **Dashboard** Streamlit app
+1. Create the **Dashboard** Streamlit app same way as installer, but use /dashboard/streamlit_app.py file
 2. Select your airport from the dropdown (e.g., "San Diego International Airport (SAN)")
 3. Explore the 8 dashboard pages:
    - **Flight Tracker**: Individual flight paths with altitude profiles